kevinf58/homelab/Journaling/08-journal.md

 Processes that run near the data source that gather metrics and ship them forward.
 In my use case, this would be the node_exporter part of Prometheus

 ### Storage
-Time-series databases (TSDB) are used for storage instead of the more familiar relational databases...
+Time-series databases (TSDB) are used for metrics storage and inverted-index text stores for logs storage instead of the more familiar relational databases.
+In my case, I'll most likely be using Prometheus's TSDB and Grafana Loki for logs.
+Enterprises split data retention into 2 tiers of storage: hot storage (30 days data retention) and cold storage (90+ days).

 ### Query Layer
+Where raw data and metrics are transformed into actionable insights.

 ### Visualization
+Turning the queried data into a visualization understandable to the user.
+In my context, this would be in the form of Grafana dashboards.

 ### Alerting
+Rules evaluate metrics continuously to trigger the sending of notifications or automated remediation.
+For my case, this would be Grafana's built-in alerting or Prometheus's AlertManager.